-- Talk with the dealership's sales manager or service manager.
-Contact the owner of the dealership if the sales manager and service manager have been unable to resolve the problem. - If your question, concern, or problem cannot be resolved by your dealership, please contact the Mercury Marine Service Office for assistance.
+- 1. Talk with the dealership's sales manager or service manager. - If your question, concern, or problem cannot be resolved by your dealership, please contact the Mercury Marine Service Office for assistance.
 Mercury Marine will work with you and your dealership to resolve all problems.